v79/Korge-Experiments-Alchemy/README.md

 Playing with the KorGE UI components, in particular how they are skinned.
 I am not convinced that these components are "fully baked", especially with skinning.
 For instance, you can apply a skin to `UIComboBox` - but when the combo box is open, its menu options are not skinned in the same way.

+## Pixel Shader Tests

+The new 2.0.0.999 ShaderFilter model seems to behave slightly differently from 2.7.0 and earlier.
+This test explores that, though so far I can't replicate the problem.